Tag: Easter

 Deuteronomy 30:1–6, Matthew 18:15–20, Galatians 6:1–10

-In his commentary on this section of Galatians, Earle Wilson wrote, “The is a , not a civic or social club.
-As a family we are knit supernaturally by the in common fellowship of .
-It is in this context that admonished us to carry one another’s burdens and so fulfill the law of Christ.”
+In his commentary on this section of Galatians, Earle Wilson wrote, “The church is a family, not a civic or social club.
+As a family we are knit together supernaturally by the Holy Spirit in common fellowship of love.
+It is in this context that Paul admonished us to carry one another’s burdens and so fulfill the law of Christ.”

 We are each too scared at times to be truly transparent and vulnerable.
 Oversharing can be chaotic and emotionally draining, so we cannot take it too far.
 However, sometimes a broken bone needs to be re-broken so that it heals correctly.
 Are there bones in our framily that need this?